Don't Panic (Coldplay song): Release and reception

 Originally, the band planned to release "Don't Panic" as Parachutes' fourth single.
 However, it was abandoned after they deemed three singles were enough for an album.
 Following the successful single releases of the album in 2000, the band thought that Parachutes had gained enough exposure in significant regions in the United Kingdom.
 When they decided to release a fourth single, it would be for countries yet not "overdosed" by the hit singles "Yellow" and "Trouble".
 Coldplay and their record label, Parlophone, settled on "Don't Panic", which at the time was an audience favourite.
-The single was eventually released on 19 March 2001 in some European regions.
-The single is accompanied by the live tracks "You Only Live Twice", a theme song for the James Bond film of the same name, and "Bigger Stronger", a song taken from the band's first EP release; these live tracks were recorded during their performance at the Rockefeller Music Hall in Norway.
+The single was eventually released on 19 March 2001 in some European regions and on 30 April 2001 in Australia.
+The single is accompanied by the live tracks "You Only Live Twice", a cover of the Nancy Sinatra theme song for the James Bond film of the same name, and "Bigger Stronger", a song taken from the band's first EP release Safety; these live tracks were recorded during their performance at the Rockefeller Music Hall in Norway.

 Like their other songs, Coldplay has refused several offers to use "Don't Panic" for promotional tools.
-In 2004, the band rejected a multi-million Euro offer from Diet Coke and Gap to use "Don't Panic" and "Trouble", another song featured in the album.
+In 2004, the band rejected a multi-million-Euro offer from Diet Coke and Gap to use "Don't Panic" and "Trouble", another song featured in the album.
 The band asked then-manager Phil Harvey to not refer them to such offers because "a discussion might lead to compromise".